 In September 2020, our board of directors authorized the grant of option awards to our named executive officers to provide them additional incentives to remain with us and to promote further alignment between their interests and those of our stockholders.
 The number of shares subject to each authorized option award was determined, with input from Radford, as follows: 209,956 (Dr. Kawas), 46,657 (Dr. Litton) and 69,985 (Dr. Church).
-These awards will be issued under our 2020 Equity Incentive Plan and will be subject to and become effective upon the effectiveness of the registration statement of which this prospectus forms a part.
-The per share exercise price of each option will be equal to the initial price of a share of our common stock to the public as of the effective date of the registration statement, which price will be the same as the price set forth on the cover page of this prospectus.
+These awards were issued under our 2020 Equity Incentive Plan and became effective upon the effectiveness of the registration statement of which this prospectus forms a part.
+The per share exercise price of each option is equal to the initial price of a share of our common stock to the public as of the effective date of the registration statement, which price is the same as the price set forth on the cover page of this prospectus.
 Each of the options is scheduled to vest as to 25% of the shares subject to the option on the one-, two-, three- and four-year anniversaries of August 26, 2020, in each case subject to continued service with us through each applicable vesting date, and further subject to vesting acceleration under certain circumstances as described under the subsection titled "-Change in Control and Severance Agreements."